 The standard ports, as shown in the screenshot, are 50001, 50002, and 50003.
 You should use these ports unless you have a reason to use something else.

 Select the radio’s receive audio device under “RX Audio Input”, and select the radio’s transmit audio device under “TX Audio Output”.
 If these drop-down menus are grayed out, it means that wfview has not connected to the radio yet; head over to Radio Access and make sure the Serial port has been set up correctly and then press “Connect to Radio”.

-Under linux, these two names work for the server audio on the IC-7300:
+Under Linux, these two names (or similar names) should work for the server audio on the IC-7300: